 The dress, all in pearl white is the perfect representation of the ethereal magic that has created it.
 This is not reality, this is magic, thus the sparkle and the perfection.
 That same perfection that the pink dress could have never had, no matter how much love was put into it.
 This is the visual representation of Cinderella's inner beauty.
 That dress is her: it's her kindness, love, humility, patience... all rolled in one perfect gown.
 And because all her other costumes have been so simple and humble and even ugly, the change really feels like magic.

 And in the end, that's why it works, because it works on a narrative and symbolic level.
 That's why it hit home with audiences.
-All her pain, and suffering has led her to one moment of reward: the moment where all her effort is rewarded by turning her into everything she deserved to be all along.
+All her pain and suffering have led her to one moment of reward: the moment where all her effort is rewarded by turning her into everything she deserved to be all along.

 It's in that idea where we find both the main drive behind the "princess" concept.
 It's the idea that every single one of us can be a princess.
 Every single one us will be rewarded with the dress and the beauty (and the prince) because of our kindness and patience and loving nature.
 We ALL ARE CINDERELLA.